Graduates of our School Counseling program will be positioned for a rewarding career as certified school counselor.

 - Course Length: 7 and 14 weeks

-- Upon completion of the program, you will be certified in school counseling by the New Hampshire State Department of Education, which will further demonstrate your expertise and leadership in the field.
+- Upon completion of the M.Ed. in School Counseling program, you will be certified in school counseling by the New Hampshire State Department of Education, which will further demonstrate your expertise and leadership in the field.

 - Upon completion of this program, you will be eligible for certification in all 50 states, the District of Columbia, and U.S. Territories, the Department of Defense Education Activity, Alberta, British Columbia, and Ontario per the NASDTEC Interstate Agreement.